Frequently Asked Questions

 No, you can choose the ones you want to use.
 Other units will stay visible, but they will not be required.

 A note on terminology: Newsroom 101 consists of “topics” (Grammar, AP style, Punctuation, etc.) that contain “units” made up of one or more quizzes (e.g., AP-B, Subject-Verb Agreement 1) .
 You can select which topics and units you want to use.
-Inside a unit, however, students must complete all the quizzes contained in that unit.
-A unit usually culminates in a review quiz on the quizzes in that unit.
+Inside a unit, however, students must complete all the quizzes contained in that unit if that unit culminates in a review quiz.

 Will you remove the units I do not want to assign?